whutch/cwmud/STYLE.md

 Each section should be separated by a single blank line.
 The whole block should be separated from the preceding header comments by a single blank line, and from the subsequent code by two blank lines.

-Each section should be sorted alphabetically.
+Each section should be sorted alphabetically (ignoring capitalization).
 If multiple objects are imported from a module, the list of objects should also be alphabetized.

 Docstrings